Tommy Robinson: Appeal hearing

-Robinson lodged an appeal initially against the proceedings at Leeds but much later against convictions both at Canterbury and Leeds.
-The Court of Appeal agreed to hear Robinson's appeal out of time because Robinson had been held in "effective solitary confinement", which had made it difficult for Robinson to have meetings with his lawyers.
+Robinson lodged an appeal initially against the proceedings at Leeds, but much later against convictions both at Canterbury and Leeds.
+The Court of Appeal agreed to hear Robinson's appeal out of time because Robinson had been held in "effective solitary confinement", which had made it difficult for him to have meetings with his lawyers.
 The matter came before the Lord Chief Justice and two others at the Court of Appeal on 18 July 2018.
 Robinson said that he had not admitted the charges at Leeds nor had he been given a chance to apologise.
 His lawyer said that his initial contempt hearing was flawed; the details of the charge were not clear.
 He argued that his sentence was unfair.
 The court issued its ruling on 1 August 2018.
-In essence, the appeal against the proceedings at Canterbury failed and the appeal in respect of the Leeds' proceedings succeeded.
+In effect, the appeal against the Canterbury proceedings failed and that against the Leeds proceedings succeeded.

 The court analysed the differences that arise from a prison sentence for a criminal offence and those from committal to prison for contempt.
 Of the mistakes made at Canterbury, the Court of Appeal learnt that those representing Robinson had been aware of the procedural errors.
 "It lies ill in the mouth of an appellant to complain of the failure of the court below to follow the appropriate procedural steps when that failure was fully appreciated at the time and remained deliberately uncorrected for tactical reasons and collateral advantage."
 In respect of the Leeds contempt the court stated, "We are satisfied that the decision at Leeds Crown Court to proceed to committal to prison so promptly and without due regard for Part 48 of the Rules gave rise to unfairness.
 There was no clarity about what parts of the video were relied upon as amounting to contempt, what parts the appellant accepted through his counsel amounted to contempt and for what conduct he was sentenced."

-It was ordered that the records of the Crown Court at Canterbury and at Leeds be amended to show that Robinson had been committed to prison for contempt of court, not sentenced to imprisonment.
-It was ordered the matter be reheard at the Old Bailey before the Recorder of London "as soon as reasonably possible."
+It was ordered that the records of the Crown Court at Canterbury and at Leeds were to be amended to show that Robinson had been committed to prison for contempt of court, not sentenced to imprisonment.
+It was ordered the matter was to be reheard at the Old Bailey before the Recorder of London "as soon as reasonably possible."
 Robinson was released on bail.